almereyda/awesome-starred/README.md

 - [graphql-editor/diagram](https://github.com/graphql-editor/diagram) - ☊ Tool for making node graphs.
 Inspired by dependency graph.
 Used mainly for automation services  📈
 - [cedoor/mindmapp](https://github.com/cedoor/mindmapp) - :rocket: Web application to draw mind maps.
 - [kriskbx/gitlab-time-tracker](https://github.com/kriskbx/gitlab-time-tracker) - 🦊🕘 A command line interface for GitLab's time tracking feature.
-- [pnpm/pnpm](https://github.com/pnpm/pnpm) - Fast, disk space efficient package manager -- 快速的，节省磁盘空间的包管理工具
+- [pnpm/pnpm](https://github.com/pnpm/pnpm) - Fast, disk space efficient package manager
 - [grissius/gitwiki-thesis](https://github.com/grissius/gitwiki-thesis) - The goal of the thesis is to develop an access-controlled wiki system based on Git, with the support of lightweight markup languages.
 In analysis, the system is defined through the conventional method
 - [Matterwiki/Matterwiki](https://github.com/Matterwiki/Matterwiki) - A simple and beautiful wiki for teams
 - [bnb/awesome-awesome-nodejs](https://github.com/bnb/awesome-awesome-nodejs) - 🐢🚀 An Awesome list of Awesome lists related to Node.js.